ColdFusionX/KeysUnveil/README.md

 # Authenticated Memcached Keys Brute-force Script

-Script is used to Bruteforce Keys Memcached service supporting Binary Protocol
+#### This Script is not an Exploit, It just automates the process of testing Keys manually on Memcached service supporting Binary Protocol

 Expected outcome: Discover Keys and there Values stored inside Memcached service